Last Updated on 22 June 2024 by Cycloscope

 Riding along the diamond-rich Sperrgebiet desert to Aus, with a possible detour to the remote coastal town of Luderitz, before proceeding to the world-famous Dead Valley of Sossusvlei.

-Following this route you’ll pass the iconic abandoned cars of Solitaire, the breathtaking landscapes of Namib Naukluft NP, and the dunes of Walvis Bay, where the desert meets the ocean.
+Following this route, you’ll pass the iconic abandoned cars of Solitaire, the breathtaking landscapes of Namib Naukluft NP, and the dunes of Walvis Bay, where the desert meets the ocean.

-The spectacular rock formations of Spizkoppe and Moon Landscape are not left out, and the ancestal rock carvings of Twyfelfontein are your gateway into the northern regions where most of the tribal populations live.
+The spectacular rock formations of Spizkoppe and Moon Landscape are not left out, and the ancestral rock carvings of Twyfelfontein are your gateway into the northern regions where most of the tribal populations live.

 A stop in the city of Opuwo is mandatory, where you could meet Himba and Herero roaming in the supermarkets with their traditional clothes.
-Reaching Epupa falls will see you cycling remote and challenging roads but the reward is worth it – not just the incredible falls, but the whole road along the Kunene River and the border with Angola, where you’ll meet the real Himba on a daily basis while cycling the only wet area of Namibia.
+Reaching Epupa Falls will see you cycling remote and challenging roads but the reward is worth it – not just the incredible falls, but the whole road along the Kunene River and the border with Angola, where you’ll meet the real Himba on a daily basis while cycling the only wet area of Namibia.

-In Ruacana you could already cross into Angola if West is your way, while if you’re going to Botswana you’ll have to follow the highways of the northern provinces – not the most interesting parts of Namibia, something you could consider hitchhiking if you have time constraints.
+In Ruacana you could already cross into Angola if the West is your way, while if you’re going to Botswana you’ll have to follow the highways of the northern provinces – not the most interesting parts of Namibia, something you could consider hitchhiking if you have time constraints.

 The Caprivi region is certainly interesting, with the Okavango Delta and the highest population of Elephants.
-Also, few of the remaining San People (Bushmen) still live here.
+Also, a few of the remaining San People (Bushmen) still live here.
 The landscapes are now those of the typical African Savannah, a golden flat bush.

 Although many people manage to, cycling the Caprivi strip is forbidden, that’s why Komoot doesn’t show this section of the route on the map.
 In Caprivi, you’ll have passable borders with either Zambia, Botswana, or Angola.